 When you put it back on your wrist, you will need to remember to press the power button.
 Otherwise your GoBe will not track anything.
 More than once I’ve made the mistake of walking around for a few hours, not realizing it wasn’t recording any data.

 This is a wearable that does all the normal things that most fitness trackers do such as keeping count of the number of steps and distance covered, heart rate, calories burned and sleep quality.
-But GoBe 2 goes much further in that it also keeps tabs on calories digested, hydration balance and emotional state.
-It even measures the composition and quantity of macro-nutrients from food and drinks (e.g. fats, carbohydrates).
-Previously, there was also an experimental blood pressure reading feature which was subsequently removed.
+But GoBe 2 tries to go further in the sense that it displays a value for calories digested, hydration balance and emotional state.
+Previously, there was even an experimental blood pressure reading feature which was subsequently removed.

 After taking the device out of the box and charging it, you’ll need to downloaded the iOS or Android app and add in your personal information such as weight and height.
 Keep in mind that it takes up to two weeks of wearing the tracker at least 12-18 hours per day for GoBe to collect enough information to get maximum accuracy.
 You will get readings right from the get-go, but these may be skewed.
 Hence, I pretty much ignored the data for the first couple of weeks and paid much closer attention in the period after.